attractivechaos/plb2/README.md

 However, **most other languages cannot optimize this nested loop.** If we manually move `a[i][k]` to the loop above it, we can often improve their performance.
-Manual optimization may still be necessary for these languages.
+Some C/C++ programmers say compilers often optimize better than human, but this might not be the case in other languages.

 ## <a name="conclusion"></a>Discussions